jamesjose03/github-action-s3-upload/README.md

         AWS_SECRET_ACCESS_KEY: ${{ secrets.AWS_SECRET_ACCESS_KEY }}
 ```

 The above workflow file is run on each push to the git repo.
+The environment variables can be given as Github secrets or directly entered in the main.yml file in workflows.

 ### Create Github secrets for the following:
 	- AWS_REGION: The AWS region of your s3 bucket